tamu-datathon-org/challenges/docs/gm.md

 python scoring_client.py YOUR_DISCORD_NAME
 ```
 Feel free to check out [this GitHub repository](https://github.com/josiahcoad/datathon-client) for notebooks with more examples and starter code!

+## Judging
+At any time during the competition, you are allowed to submit your solution to our backend and we
+will automatically grade you.
+You can query for the highscores and see where you stand.

+If your team is the top *N* scores (*N* TBD) at the end of the competition,
+your team will be asked to give a presentation to the GM judges.
+The final prizes will be chosen according to the GM judges' discretion based on a
+combination of final score and how much we like your solution.🙂

+We will also give an honorable mention to those teams which have the highest stage1 score.